-In texts with a more complex structure (non-fiction books, manuals, reference books, etc.) the text can sometimes be alternated with "read more" sections.
-For now, StreetLib Write doesn't provide these boxes management (or text frames).
-We thus advise you to use one of these solutions (you didn't think we'd let you with no solution, did you?):
+In texts with a more complex structure (non-fiction books, manuals, reference books, etc.), the text can sometimes be alternated with "read more" sections.
+For now, StreetLib Write doesn't provide text frames.
+We thus advise you to use one of following solutions (you didn't think we'd let you with no solution, did you?):

-1) If the box in question is mainly filled with graphic content (images, graphs, etc.), the easiest solution is to deal with these frames as images.
-You can change your box into an image and include it in your StreetLib Write text this way.
+1) If the box is mainly filled with graphic content (images, graphs, etc.), the easiest solution is to treat them as images.
+This way, you can transform your box into an image and include it in your StreetLib Write text.

-2) In the case of a box mostly containing text, an alternative you can use is tables.
+2) If the box mostly contains text, an alternative you can use is tables.
 You can, for instance, create a one unique cell table and define height and width according to your box's needs.

 3) Finally, you could add a <div> with a personalized frame directly into the source code via StreetLib Write.